7XDev/drone-project/content.md

 A comprehensive website designed to provide detailed guidance on building and 3D printing drones, utilizing the provided control software to operate them, and creating captivating drone shows.

-This document contains details on what informations to provide on the website and it will be filled with more precise steps.
+This document outlines the information to be provided on the website and will be expanded with precise steps as the project progresses.

-# Prerequisite
+# Prerequisites

-This part will contain informations about what is needed before beginning the building process.
+This section will detail the requirements and preparations needed before beginning the drone-building process.

 ## Budget

-The budget required for the project
+An overview of the estimated budget required for the project, including potential cost breakdowns.

 ## Parts List

-Parts required for the building of a singular drone
+A comprehensive list of all the components required to build a single drone.

-### Where to order
+### Where to Order

+Guidance on reliable sources and platforms to procure the necessary parts.

 ## Software List

-Software needed for the development and programming of the drone
+A detailed list of software tools required for the development and programming of the drone.

 ### Software Setup

-How to install (board) libraries, etc.
+Step-by-step instructions on how to install essential libraries, drivers, and other software dependencies.

-## ( Skills needed )
+## Skills Needed

-This section contains the skills one would need to build the drone
+An outline of the skills and knowledge required to successfully build and operate the drone.

-## Saftey / Legal prep
+## Safety and Legal Preparations

-Some saftey prevautions before starting the project
+Important safety precautions and legal considerations to address before starting the project.

 # Assembly

-Contains the necessary assembly steps
+This section will provide detailed instructions for assembling the drone.

-## Safety checks
+## Safety Checks

-Safety checks for parts like batteries
+Guidelines for performing safety checks on critical components such as batteries to ensure safe operation.

 ## Functionality Checks

-Steps to check if each parts works properly
+Steps to verify that each component is functioning correctly before final assembly.

-## Assembly steps
+## Assembly Steps

-Categories containing steps to assemble the drone
+A categorized breakdown of the steps required to assemble the drone, ensuring clarity and ease of understanding.

 # Programming

-The steps necessary to get the drone working
+Comprehensive instructions for programming the drone to ensure it operates as intended.

-## Programming the drone itself
+## Programming the Drone Itself

-Steps on how to program the drone itself
+Detailed steps on how to program the drone, including:

-### Upload precompiled version for standart spec
+### Uploading Precompiled Versions for Standard Specifications

-Easy flashing of already working compiled binaries for people who don't want to mess with the source code
+Instructions for easily flashing precompiled binaries for users who prefer not to modify the source code.

-### Accessing and flashing the source code
+### Accessing and Flashing the Source Code

-Steps on how to access the source code, modify it for potential changes and flash it onto the drone
+Guidance on accessing the source code, making modifications if necessary, and flashing it onto the drone.

-## Programming movement
+## Programming Movement

-Steps on how to use the software provided to control the drone
+Instructions on using the provided software to control the drone's movements.

-### Control setup
+### Control Setup

-How to connect the drone
+Steps to connect the drone to the control software and configure it for operation.

-### Raw flight
+### Raw Flight

-Fyling the drone with raw controls
+Instructions for flying the drone using manual controls for a more hands-on experience.

-### Following flight
+### Following Flight

-How to make a drone follow another one
+Guidance on programming the drone to follow another drone, including setup and operational tips.